estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 3. XSS happens when we use some user input (url, input value, etc) to render some content in page using innerHTML.

    ````
+   someElement.innerHtml(userGeneraterContent🚨) ❌

+   someElement.textContent(userGeneraterContent) ✅

+   // if you really need to use innerHTML

+   someElement.textContent(sanitizeHtml(userGeneraterContent)) ✅
    ````

 4. that malicious code can react to events, read the localstorage, and send data to a server.
 Kind of credit card data harvesting.